Take-Two Interactive: 2007–2008: Shareholder takeover and attempted buy-out

 A fire had damaged part of the Take-Two headquarters building in New York in 2006.
 In early January 2007, Take-Two relocated the headquarters for 2K to Novato, California to 65,000 square feet of space at Hamilton Landing, an office park that had repurposed the former hangar structures from the Hamilton Army Airfield.
 Later that year in September, Take-Two established a partnership with Nickelodeon and launched a new label, 2K Play, designed for publishing of family-friendly titles alongside 2K's 2K Games and 2K Sports sub-labels, absorbing the remaining publishing duties of the Global Star label.
 In December 2007, Take-Two established 2K Marin (named after Marin County, where Novato is located) and expanded its presence at Hamilton Landing.

-Due to the various SEC investigations and the Hot Coffee controversy, investors in Take-Two discussed the possibility to taking over the company at its next board meeting in March 2007, as to oust the company's current management.
-There was also issues with Take-Two failing to make its revenue targets, having lost US$163.3 million in 2006.
-The investors, OppenheimerFunds Inc., S.A.C.
+Due to the various SEC investigations and the Hot Coffee controversy, investors in Take-Two discussed the possibility of taking over the company and ousting the current management at its next board meeting in March 2007.
+There were also issues with Take-Two failing to make its revenue targets, having lost US$163.3 million in 2006.
+Investors OppenheimerFunds Inc., S.A.C.
 Capital Management, Tudor Investment Corp., D.E.
-Shaw Valence Portfolios and ZelnickMedia, held 46% of the company's stock at this point, and were looking to put ZelnickMedia's Strauss Zelnick as the chairman of the board while outing long-standing management and board members.
-Zelnick had previously been president and CEO of BMG's North American division at the time of the sale of BMG Interactive to Take-Two, a move he had been against believing that BMG could have capitalized on the video game sector more.
+Shaw Valence Portfolios and ZelnickMedia held 46% of the company's stock at this point, and were looking to put ZelnickMedia's Strauss Zelnick as the chairman of the board while ousting long-standing management and board members.
+Zelnick had previously been president and CEO of BMG's North American division at the time of the sale of BMG Interactive to Take-Two, a move he had been against, believing that BMG could have capitalized on the video game sector more.
 Following BMG, Zelnick had been COO of 20th Century Fox and CEO of Crystal Dynamics.
-He founded ZelnickMedia few years later in 2001 as a private equity firm to focus on media and interactive entertainment investments.
+He founded ZelnickMedia in 2001 as a private equity firm to focus on media and interactive entertainment investments.
 Industry analyst Michael Pachter stated that a takeover would be best for Take-Two, as the present management "completely abdicated any responsibility for the oversight of the options-granting policy.
 A more responsible board would have committed hari-kari."
-The current CEO, Paul Eibeler, who had replaced Brant after his resignation, had tried to find a buyer for Take-Two after the investors filed their intent with the SEC, among which included EA, but could not negotiate a sale before the meeting.
+CEO Paul Eibeler, who had replaced Brant after his resignation, had tried to find a buyer for Take-Two after the investors filed their intent with the SEC.
+Among the potential buyers were EA, but a deal could not be negotiated before the meeting.
 The takeover was successfully agreed to by stockholders on March 29, 2007, with Zelnick naming Ben Feder, a partner at ZelnickMedia, as the new CEO.
 As of July 2015, Strauss Zelnick is the largest single shareholder by voting power.